 Best known for his 1981 magical realist opus Midnight's Children, Rushdie paints the trepidation as “hawkers move through the crowd selling channa and sweetmeats”, preceding one of the darkest moments in our colonial legacy, the Jallianwala Bagh Massacre.
 He deftly manages to examine history with an absurdist flair and one of the reasons he is able to do this is because his prose leaps beyond the 'Englishness' of the English language in order to create a multicultural pastiche.

 IV.
 Upamanyu Chatterjee

 Comic novelist Upamanyu Chatterjee penned a short story in 2015 titled Othello Sucks about an Indian father wondering about the relevance of Shakespeare in the South Delhi school his daughters attended, rhetorically asking, “Do we want them as adults to speak in iambic pentameter when they apply for internships?”
-From early on — even in his 1988 debut novel English, August: An Indian Story — the writer’s preoccupation with clash of culture and languages was dealt with a signature drollery that dissected "."
+From early on — even in his 1988 debut novel English, August: An Indian Story — the writer’s preoccupation with clash of culture and languages was dealt with a signature drollery that dissected "history’s intricate lessons."